 Social partners' role in the implementation, monitoring and assessment phase:

 The measure was decided by the government and approved by the House of Representatives after the pressure exercised by the sum of political parties, social partners and civil society with the on-going increases of fuel and other essential consumers’ goods.
-No structural dialogue has been proceeded the decision but political parties and social parties have submitted their suggestions to the government for the confrontation of expensiveness.
+No structural dialogue has proceeded the decision but political parties and social parties submitted their suggestions to the government on how to confront the high prices.
 No social partner or political party is involved in the implementation and monitoring of the measure as the Ministry of Finance is in charge of the process.

-Despite the fact that the measure was welcomed by political parties and social partners, the government received many criticisms by the opposition parties, in particular, for delays in taking measures but for the need for the expansion of the measures to mitigate the growing trend of prices in essential consumers’ goods.
+Despite the fact that the measure was welcomed by political parties and social partners, the government received many criticisms by opposition parties, in particular, for delays in taking measures and because of the need to expand the measure to mitigate the growing trend of prices in essential consumers’ goods.

 Citation